 - Invoked in Poul Anderson's Operation Chaos, where the hero, from a universe where World War II was fought entirely differently, knows no other form and can not understand why a demon in hell is wearing the ancient and honorable symbol of the fylfot.
 The reader, of course, gets enough clues to recognize a Ghostapo Hitler.

 - Carl Sagan's book Comet recounts an instance during the filming of Cosmos: A Personal Voyage where the film crew were greeted with paper swastikas while filming in India during a festival.
 Several of the crew, including Sagan himself (who was Jewish), were briefly alarmed until they realized it was an example of this trope.

 - Sagan also theorized the existence of swastika-shaped comets as a possible origin of the symbol.

 - One Nation Under Jupiter: Gottlieb gives a swastika necklace to Diagoras, calling it a symbol of Thor.
 Justified as the Nazis never existed in this timeline.

 - One of the needle monster species in Eden Green looks like an 'X' when standing still; when rolling toward prey, its legs hinge, taking on the appearance of a dizzying swastika.

 - In a Milt Gross Count Screwloose comic done on November 2, 1930, a canoe with a thick-lined, red swastika is pictured in one of the panels.

-- One of the Pokémon trading card game cards, the Koga's Ninja Trick card, originally had the symbol on it in mirror image until people complained and it was altered.
+- One of the Pokémon trading card game cards, the Koga's Ninja Trick card, originally had the symbol on it in mirror image until people complained and it was altered for the international release.

 - Imperishable Night has Fujiwara no Mokou's Deathless "Xu Fu's Dimension" spellcard.